impactdlt/keygen/README.md

 ### Run this app on your local system `node app.js` or `npm start`

-Enter your SEED and KEY when asked.
-The return will be your encrypted key.
+Enter your SEED and Password when asked for.
+The script will return your encrypted key.